stampedethegoat/dd-docs/content/developers/agent_checks.md

 ```
 {
-    "timestamp": int, the epoch timestamp for the event,
+    "timestamp"        : int, the epoch timestamp for the event,
-    "event_type": string, the event name,
+    "event_type"       : string, the event name,
-    "api_key": string, the api key for your account,
+    "api_key"          : string, the api key for your account,
-    "msg_title": string, the title of the event,
+    "msg_title"        : string, the title of the event,
-    "msg_text": string, the text body of the event,
+    "msg_text"         : string, the text body of the event,
-    "aggregation_key": string, a key to use for aggregating events,
+    "aggregation_key"  : string, a key to use for aggregating events,
-    "alert_type": (optional) string, one of ('error', 'warning', 'success', 'info');
+    "alert_type"       : (optional) string, one of ('error', 'warning', 'success', 'info');
-        defaults to 'info',
-    "source_type_name": (optional) string, the source type name,
+    "source_type_name" : (optional) string, the source type name,
-    "host": (optional) string, the name of the host,
+    "host"             : (optional) string, the name of the host,
-    "tags": (optional) list, a list of tags to associate with this event
+    "tags"             : (optional) list, a list of tags to associate with this event
-    "priority": (optional) string which specifies the priority of the event (Normal, Low)
+    "priority"         : (optional) string which specifies the priority of the event (Normal, Low)
 }
 ```